emako/json2xlsx/README.md

-# JsonToXlsx
+# JSONToXLSX

-Usefull method for editing a xlsx instead of some locale json files.
+A useful method for editing an XLSX file instead of using local JSON files.

-Support convert json to xlsx and convert xlsx to json.
+Supports conversion between JSON and XLSX, both ways.